tari-project/tari/RFC/src/RFC-0300_DAN.md

 #### Registration
 VNs register themselves on the [Base Layer] using a special [transaction] type.
-The registration [transaction] type requires the spending of a certain minimum amount of [Tari coin], the ([RegistrationCollateral]), that has a time-lock on the output for a minimum amount of time ([RegistrationTerm]) as well as some metadata, such as the VNs public key and a generated [Node ID].
+The registration [transaction] type requires the spending of a certain minimum amount of [Tari token], the ([RegistrationCollateral]), that has a time-lock on the output for a minimum amount of time ([RegistrationTerm]) as well as some metadata, such as the VNs public key and a generated [Node ID].
 The Node ID is generated during registration to prevent mining of VN public keys that can be used to manipulate routing on the DAN.
 The blinding factor for the Registration transaction is the private key that the VN node will use to sign every instruction that it executes for the duration of its [RegistrationTerm].